King of Champa

 King of Champa is the title ruler of Champa.
-Champa rulers often use two Hinduist style titles: raja-di-raja (राजाओं का राजा "king of kings"; written here in Devanagari since the Cham used their own Cham script) or po-tana-raya ("lord of all territories").
+Champa rulers often use two Hinduist style titles: raja-di-raja (राजाधिराज "king of kings"; written here in Devanagari since the Cham used their own Cham script) or po-tana-raya ("lord of all territories").

+During the reign of Vikrantavarman I, also known as Prakāśādharma, the title of the king of Champa changed from "great king" (maharaja) to "king of kings" (raja-di-raja).

 The regnal name of the Champa rulers originated from the Hindu tradition, often consisting of titles and aliases.
 Titles (prefix) like: Jaya (जय "victory"), Maha (महा "great"), Sri (श्री "glory").
 Aliases (stem) like: Bhadravarman, Vikrantavarman, Rudravarman, Simhavarman, Indravarman, Paramesvaravarman, Harivarman...
 Among them, the suffix -varman belongs to the warrior class and is only for those leaders of the Champa Alliance.

 The last king of Champa was deposed by Minh Mạng in 1832.